-The year 2020 and 2021 allowed cloud computing to grow multifold as work and businesses adapted to the global pandemic.
-In 2022, cloud computing is definitely projected to grow rapidly.
-The trend is definitely going to see an upgrade in terms of adopting holistic strategies entered around enterprise-wide cloud migration.
-The gradual shift from zoom meetings to deployment of cloud tools in order to improve specific functions is definitely foreseen.
+2020 and 2021 allowed cloud computing to grow multifold as work and businesses adapted to the global pandemic.
+In 2022, cloud computing is projected to increase.
+The trend will definitely see an upgrade in adopting holistic strategies centred around enterprise-wide cloud migration.
+The gradual shift from Zoom meetings to the deployment of cloud tools to improve specific functions is foreseen.

-From reshaping cloud service provider (CSP) marketplace worldwide, and organisations moving from lift-and-shift approach to cloud, 2022 will definitely see a huge surge in businesses embracing cloud native technologies.
+From reshaping the global cloud service provider (CSP) marketplace and organizations moving from a lift-and-shift approach to the cloud, 2022 will see a massive surge in businesses embracing cloud-native technologies.
 Enterprises are now inclined towards moving and scaling using cloud applications to meet their competitors.

 Here’s a list of Top Cloud computing Trends to look out for in 2022:

-- Hybrid cloud strategy: Utilising the mix of private cloud and third party public cloud, Hybrid cloud computing is the most sought after cloud computing model by businesses.
-It allows businesses greater adaptability by allowing workloads to move among private and public clouds and helps them achieve their business needs.
-The market size of hybrid cloud computing definitely has various advantages and is slated to grow to a whopping $97.64 Billion by 2023.
-Tech giants like Microsoft and Amazon too are venturing into hybrid cloud space and are seeing this innovation as a product.
+- Hybrid cloud strategy: Utilizing the mix of private cloud and third-party public cloud, Hybrid cloud computing is businesses’ most sought-after cloud computing model.
+It allows firms greater adaptability by allowing workloads to move among private and public clouds and helps them achieve their business needs.
+The market size of hybrid cloud computing has various advantages and is slated to grow to a whopping $97.64 Billion by 2023.
+Tech giants like Microsoft and Amazon are also venturing into the hybrid cloud space and seeing this innovation as a product.

-- Artificial Intelligence and cloud computing: Artificial intelligence is one of the well-known distributed computing patterns which most businesses are looking into incorporating to handle the major information load that businesses have developed and anticipated to develop in the near future.
-Going forward, all the strategies will be AI centric so that projects don’t fail.
-Majority of AI projects will not move past the proof-of-concept stage or prototype without AI intervention.
-In the future, AI will definitely play a pivotal role in keeping and managing the data centres up and running.
-Be it fragile environments or power usage, cooling of systems everything will be monitored and managed by AI algorithms.
+- Artificial Intelligence and cloud computing: Artificial intelligence is one of the well-known distributed computing patterns most businesses are looking into incorporating to handle the significant information load that companies have developed and anticipate to expand soon.
+In the future, all the strategies will be AI-centric so that projects don’t fail.
+Most AI projects will not move past the proof-of-concept stage or prototype without AI intervention.
+In the future, AI will play a pivotal role in keeping and managing data centres up and running.
+Be it fragile environments, power usage, or systems cooling, everything will be monitored and managed by AI algorithms.
 Increased efficiency in the AI environment is also helpful in reducing environmental footprint and helping sustainability.

-Cloud regulatory control has been a question since the beginning.
-We would be failing if we missed mentioning the regulatory control issues with cloud computing.
-The big tech giants without the right compliance and regulatory model found themselves slapped with lawsuit after lawsuit in 2021, with some of them even resulting in attending congressional hearings.
-This has thrown a major limelight on how important it is to have a regulation in place.
+- Regulatory Control: Cloud regulatory control has been a question since the beginning.
+We would fail if we missed mentioning the regulatory control issues with cloud computing.
+The big tech giants without the proper compliance and regulatory model found themselves slapped with lawsuit after lawsuit in 2021, with some even resulting in attending congressional hearings.
+This has thrown a significant limelight on the importance of having a regulation in place.

-To tackle this issue, many companies are now hiring skilled data governance and compliance experts to ensure their businesses are on the right side of the law.
+Many companies are now hiring skilled data governance and compliance experts to tackle this issue to ensure their businesses are on the right side of the law.
 In 2022, CIOs and CISOs will consider data governance and compliance as critical areas of concern and hire aggressively.

 Cloud Computing in 2022 – Final Word

-As we move towards a new year, Cloud Computing is definitely here to stay and grow multifold in 2022.
-Apart from the above mentioned cloud computing trends, there are other noticeable ones too like cloud security, open source, serverless design, and the IoT platform that is worth watching out for too in the coming year.
+As we move towards a new year, Cloud Computing is here to stay and grow multifold in 2022.
+Apart from the cloud mentioned above computing trends, other noticeable ones, like cloud security, open source, serverless design, and the IoT platform, are worth watching out for in the coming year.